Legal guide for company directors and CEOs in Slovakia

 The board of directors of a joint stock company is a collective statutory body.
 Unless the Commercial Code or the company’s articles of association provide otherwise, the board of directors may only make a decision if more than half of the board members are present at the meeting; the decision is approved if the majority of the members present vote for it.
 The business of a board meeting is recorded in the minutes of the meeting, which should be signed by the chairman of the board and the minute taker.

 Business management decisions by directors of a limited liability company require the consent of a majority of directors, unless the company’s articles of association require a higher number of votes.
-In other, more common matters, like signing employment contracts or granting of powers of attorney for representation in court procedures, directors may decide and act individually, unless joint action is required by the memorandum of association.
+In other, more common matters, like signing employment contracts or granting of powers of attorney for representation in court proceedings, directors may decide and act individually, unless joint action is required by the memorandum of association.

 The company’s memorandum of association or articles of association may also permit voting in writing or by other means of communication.